 FraudWatch International monitors threats, keeping your brand and your clients safe.
 Primarily, we do this by detecting and removing harmful malware, rendering it non-functional in the process.
 Specifically, we use our proprietary tools, performing forensic analysis of the malware threat, and proactively monitoring and removing malicious content.
 We rely on both technical solutions and human interaction to accomplish this.
 Overall, we offer world-class takedown times, which lower your brand’s exposure to criminal threats and misuse.

 Since launching in 2003, FraudWatch International’s Anti-Malware Protection service has disrupted thousands of malware attacks.
-For more information about FraudWatch International’s Anti-Malware Protection, or contact us today.
+For more information about FraudWatch International’s Malware Protection, or contact us today.